santhoshkumar696524/Interview/Comcast/bittrex/Read.md

 # Bittrex API Services

 This project provides a set of services to interact with the Bittrex API.
-It includes three main services: Market detail Service, Price Ticker Service, and Market Detail Service.
+It includes three main services: Market symbol Service, and Market Detail Service.

 ## Table of Contents